-- The laws and regulations of a Contracting Party as to the admission to or departure from its territory of passengers, crew or cargo of aircraft, such as regulations relating to entry, clearance, immigration, passports, customs, currency, health and quarantine shall be complied with by or on behalf of such passengers, crew or cargo upon entrance into or departure from, or while within the territory of that Contracting Party. - The laws and regulations of a Contracting Party relating to the admission to or departure from its territory of aircraft engaged in international air navigation, or to the operation and navigation of such aircraft shall be applied to aircraft of the other Contracting Party while within its territory.

-The appropriate authorities of a Contracting Party shall have the right without unreasonable delays, to search aircraft of the other Contracting Party on landing or departure and to inspect the certificate and other documents prescribed by the Convention.
+- The laws and regulations of a Contracting Party as to the admission to or departure from its territory of passengers, crew and cargo of aircraft, such as regulations relating to entry, clearance, immigration, passports, customs, currency, health and quarantine shall be complied with by or on behalf of such passengers, crew or cargo upon entrance into or departure from, or while within the territory of that Contracting Party. - The laws and regulations of a Contracting Party relating to the admission to or departure from its territory of aircraft engaged in international air navigation, or to the operation and navigation of such aircraft shall be applied to aircraft of the other Contracting Party while within its territory. - The appropriate authorities of a Contracting Party shall have the right without unreasonable delays, to search aircraft of the other Contracting Party on landing or departure and to inspect the certificates and other documents prescribed by the Convention; - 4.
+Passenger, baggage, cargo, and mail in direct transit across the territory of either contracting party or not leaving the area of the airport reserved for such purpose shall, except in respect of security measure against violence, air piracy and narcotics control, be subject to no more than a simplified control.
+Such baggage, cargo and mail shall be exempt from custom duties excise duties and similar duties fees and charges not based on the cost of services provided on arrival.